Mode of limited transposition: Messiaen's list

 The third mode is divided into three groups of four notes each.
 It contains the intervals tone, semitone, semitone, tone, semitone, semitone, tone, semitone, semitone – it has four transpositions, like the augmented triad, and three modes.

 The fourth mode contains the intervals semitone, semitone, minor third, semitone, semitone, semitone, minor third, semitone – it has six transpositions, like the tritone, and four modes.

 The fifth mode contains the intervals semitone, major third, semitone, semitone, major third, semitone – it has six transpositions, like the tritone, and three modes.

 The sixth mode has the intervals tone, tone, semitone, semitone, tone, tone, semitone, semitone – it has six transpositions, like the tritone, and four modes.

 The seventh mode contains the intervals semitone, semitone, semitone, tone, semitone, semitone, semitone, semitone, tone, semitone – it has six transpositions, like the tritone, and five modes.

 Expansion and alteration of the modes

 Are there others?

 Messiaen wrote, "Their series is closed, it is mathematically impossible to find others, at least in our tempered system of 12 semitones."
 More modes can be found that fit the criteria, but they are truncations of the original seven modes.

+Indeed, all these modes can be regrouped mathematically speaking in a lattice (wherein one set of notes is connected with those containing it).
+If one excludes modes with 0, 1, 11 or 12 notes which can be construed as too extreme, there are 15 generalized Messiaen modes which are represented on clock diagrams.
+Some of the ones omitted by Messiaen are arguably of musical importance, like the hexatonic collection 0 1 4 5 8 9.

+The augmented scale: 0 3 4 7 8 11 (Root, minor 3rd, major 3rd, 5th, augmented 5th, major 7th, or minor 3rd, semitone, minor 3rd, semitone, minor 3rd, semitone) may appear to be an inexplicable omission on Messiaen's part.
+It is a symmetrical scale used frequently by modern jazz improvisers.
+However closer inspection reveals it to be a truncated version of his Third Mode.